"Hello" in French - "Goodbye" in French

-As you have learned before, there are two ways of addressing someone in French: a polite or formal way using “Vous” and a more casual way using “Tu”.
+There are two ways of addressing someone in French: a polite or formal way using “Vous” and a more casual way using “Tu”.
 The same concept applies to greetings.
-Listen to the link below to hear formal French greetings…
+Listen to the audio below to hear formal French greetings…

 Saying hello in French

 And here is a formal way of saying good-bye.